pimatic/pimatic/README.md

 A frontend is typically a interface for other scripts, software or the user to interact with the server.
 See the `frontends` directory for more informations.

 ###Backends
-A backend typically provides actors that can exectute actions.
+A backend typically provides actuators that can exectute actions.
 See the `backends` directory for more informations.